 A lot of research has gone into sleep and its various stages, simply because it’s something where much happens in the body, such as repair, regeneration, memory consolidation and so on.
 So to better understand this vital state of rest, let’s take a look at the different stages of sleep.

-Sleep is categorised into NON-REM and REM sleep.
+Sleep is categorized into NON-REM and REM sleep.

 - REM stands for Rapid Eye Movement.
 REM refers to the quick movements that happen in the eye during the deeper and latter times of sleep.

 All of these stages form one sleep cycle.
 There may be several cycles in one night.
-Each cycle may last for around 90 minutes.
+Each period may last for around 90 minutes.